 A stool DNA test is similar, but the lab will also check for traces of cells from polyps or cancer with changes in their genes.

-How often you should get tested after that depends on which type of screening you get.
+How often you should get tested after that depends on which type of screening you get and whether an earlier screen revealed polyps.
 The USPSTF recommends:

 - Flexible sigmoidoscopy every 10 years, plus FIT every year (but the American College of Physicians says flexible sigmoidoscopy every 5 years, plus FOBT or FIT every 3 years), or